Gurianov scores on penalty shot, Stars beat Canadiens 4-1

+DALLAS (AP) — Given his first NHL penalty shot, Denis Gurianov was too tired to make a plan.

+“I didn’t think about anything because it was after a long shift, so I was a bit gassed,” Gurianov said.
+“I just went there and saw the 5 hole and shot it and scored.”

-DALLAS (AP) — Denis Gurianov scored two goals, one on a penalty shot, and Ben Bishop made 35 saves to lead the Dallas Stars past the Montreal Canadiens 4-1 on Saturday night.
+Gurianov scored twice in fact, including Dallas’ first penalty-shot goal in nearly two years, and Ben Bishop made 35 saves to lead the Stars past the Montreal Canadiens 4-1 on Saturday night.

-As Gurianov skated in on Canadiens goalie Carey Price on a breakaway, Nick Suzuki was called for slashing at 18:49 of the second period.
-After the stoppage, Gurianov slid the puck between Price’s legs.
+As Gurianov skated in on a breakaway, Nick Suzuki was called for slashing at 18:49 of the second period.
+After the stoppage, Gurianov slid the puck between goalie Carey Price’s legs.

+There was no strategy discussion or even encouragement from Dallas coach Jim Montgomery.

+“I didn’t say a word.
+He never came by the bench,” Montgomery said.
+“Great move on a great goalie.”

-Gurianov also added the Stars’ second power-play goal of the game, his fourth goal this season and fifth of his NHL career.
+Gurianov added the Stars’ second power-play goal of the game, his fourth goal this season and fifth of his NHL career.

 Alexander Radulov scored in the first period and Miro Heiskanen added an empty-netter for Dallas, which has won six of seven.